kamini-zimo/reactjs.org/content/docs/testing.md

 This section is divided in two pages:

 - [Recipes](/docs/testing-recipes.html): Common patterns when writing tests for React components.
-- [Environments](/docs/testing-environments.html): What to consider when setting up a testing environment for React components.
+- [Environments](/docs/testing-environments.html): What to consider when setting up a testing environment for React components......